RodrigoPAml/BoxEngine/docs/api.md

     name = string,  -- script name
     path = string, -- loaded path
-    state = string, -- state of the script, see ScriptStateEnum ins Enums section below is_started = boolean, -- if the Start() function of the script was called }
+    state = string, -- state of the script, see ScriptStateEnum ins Enums section below is_started = boolean, -- if the Start() function engine.of the script was called }
 ```